 For most organizations, financial records make up the majority of their files and documents.
 These records must be kept safe but also accessible so that decision-makers can promptly get at the data they need.
 In short, proper record management is essential.

 ‘Financial records’ is a broad category containing many types of documents, each with accompanying regulations.
-Here are some of the main categories your business needs to consider when deciding how long you need to retain different types of documents:
+Here are some of the main categories your UK-based business needs to consider when deciding how long you need to retain different types of documents:

 Invoices, receipts, employee payroll, purchases, expenses, VAT records, tax returns and any supporting documents are all accounting records.
 They must be stored for at least three years.
 Public companies need to store these documents for at least six years, although we suggest that even private companies adopt this extended retention period.

 Whether these records are stored on paper or digitally, they’re subject to the Companies Act 2006 and the VAT Act 1994 and must be kept at a registered office or other location approved by the directors of the business.
 Appropriate alternative storage locations include an accountancy firm, a satellite office, or a records management facility.
 These documents must be accessible to officers of the company — and anyone else they grant permission to — for prompt inspection.

 All documents related to taxes and money that a business has received or spent are regulated by the Taxes Management Act.
 They must be kept for a minimum of five years from the last date on which the return was filed.

 These documents include paid invoices, credit card receipts, receipts for cash transactions, bank statements, checks, and more.
 As with accounting records, we advise that they’re stored in a registered office or other approved location.